Coming Soon!

 Project Outcomes

-• In South Sumatra and Central Kalimantan, approximately 26 tree species were planted on native peatlands with a success rate exceeding 70%; Restored about 115.6 hectares of tropical peatland, surpassing the initial target of 100 hectares;
+• In South Sumatra and Central Kalimantan, approximately 26 tree species were planted on native peatlands with a success rate in excess of 70%.
+This translated to the restoration of roughly 115.6 hectares of tropical peatland, surpassing the programme’s initial target of 100 hectares.

 Scroll to Top